-On the level of the global manoeuvre parameters, the validation can be performed according to the same approach as used for the static motions in Section 4.1.
+On the level of the global manoeuvre parameters, the validation can be performed according to the same approach as used for the static motions in Section 5.2.

-If validations show large discrepancies, for free-running computations, the modelling errors may be due to:
+If validations show large discrepancies, for freerunning computations, the modelling errors may be due to:

-Propeller modelling: Computations including running propeller have been performed by Carrica (2008).
+• Propeller modelling: computations including running propeller have been performed iπ ITTC - Recommended Procedures and Guidelines 7.5-03 - 04-02 Page 14 o 5 2 f 14 INTERNATIONAL TOWING TANK CONFERENCE Validation and Verification of RANS Solutions in the Prediction of Manoeu- vring Capabilities Effective Date 2017 Revision 01 by Carrica et al. (2008).
 Computational effort is very important (mesh-time step) but no model is introduced in the simulations.
 Common practise use models like actuator discs or BEM model.
-Work of (Broglia and al. 2011) show that the model should include a lateral force to get more accurate results on steady turning manoeuvre.
+Work of Broglia et al. (2011) show that the model should include a lateral force to get more accurate results on a steady turning manoeuvre.

-• Turbulence modelling: Computation of flow past a ship hull with drift and yaw may be sensitive to the turbulence model.
+- Turbulence modelling: computation of flow past a ship hull with drift and yaw may be sensitive to the turbulence model.
 Flow separation may occur on the aft part of the hull which strongly influences the hydrodynamic forces on the hull and the flow past the propeller (wake fraction) and the rudder.
-Also the modelling of rudder stalling may be influenced by the turbulence model.

-• Free surface modelling: In CFD it is possible to perform the simulations with or without free surface.
+Also the modelling of rudder stalling may be influenced by the turbulence model. - Free surface modelling: in CFD it is possible to perform the simulations with or without free surface.
 For ships operating at low Froude numbers, sometimes the free surface is neglected to simplify the computations.
 However, when simplifying the simulation it is important to keep in mind that it will influence the simulation results.